camilovelezr/promptology/README.md

   - **Ollama** (included): Local LLM service running in Docker
   - **LiteLLM** (external): Your own LiteLLM deployment

+### System Architecture

+The application uses a secure container-to-container communication pattern:

+1. The **Next.js frontend** is exposed on port 3000 for browser access
+2. The **FastAPI backend** is not directly exposed - it's only accessible within the Docker network
+3. API requests from the browser are sent to Next.js API routes
+4. These API routes proxy the requests to the backend over the secure Docker network

+This architecture improves security by reducing exposed services while maintaining full functionality.

 ## 🛠️ Setup & Configuration

 ### Prerequisites